Last updated: October 8, 2024

 All we can say about the utilidors is that they were surprising, unbelievable and way larger than we could have imagined.
 Inside we learned more about Walt Disney himself and the construction of Magic Kingdom as well as some fun secrets about the underground pathways themselves.

-Much too soon we felt, we exited the utilidors behind Main Street USA.
-After some quick secrets about Tinkerbelle’s nightly flight from the castle, our Disney World guided tour was over.
+Much too soon it seemed, we exited the utilidors behind Main Street USA.
+After learning some quick secrets about Tinkerbelle’s nightly flight from the castle, our Disney World guided tour was over.

 Disney World Keys to the Kingdom Tour Price